Liuziyu77/Liuziyu77.github.io/_pages/about.md

 I am currently an intern at at <a href='https://www.shlab.org.cn/'>Shanghai AI Laboratory</a>, and pursuing a PhD at Shanghai Jiao Tong University.

-My research interest includes multimodal large language models(MLLMs), reinforcement learning from human feedback (RLHF)  and retrieval-argument generation(RAG).
+My research interest includes multimodal large language models(MLLMs),  reinforcement fine-tuning(RFT), reinforcement learning from human feedback (RLHF)  and retrieval-argument generation(RAG).

 # 🔥 News
+- [2025-05-14] One paper, InternLM-XComposer2.5-Reward, is accepted by ACL 2025 Findinds.
 - [2025-01-23] One paper, MIA-DPO, is accepted by ICLR2025.
 - [2024-10-24] One paper, "MIA-DPO: Multi-Image Augmented Direct Preference Optimization For Large Vision-Language Models," has been rated as the Huggingface **"#1 Paper of the Day"**.
 - [2024-09-28] Two papers, MMDU and MMLONGBENCH-DOC(spotlight), are accepted by NeurIPS2024.